The insured or the beneficiary: Who actually owns a life insurance policy?

 - The beneficiary.
 This is the person who’s paid out in the event where the life insured passes away.

-There are several types of policy ownership available.
+Several types of policy ownership are available.
 Policy ownership can usually be changed, depending on the terms of the policy.
 Ownership types are as follows:

 - Self ownership.
 Owned by the life insured.